rscode999/cnet/README.md

 For more details on what each class does, consult the [documentation](documentation/documentation.md).

 Other than "cnet", the top-level directory contains:
-- Your Eigen 3 installation, if your configured your repo correctly
+- Your Eigen 3 installation, if you put Eigen in the correct location
 - `documentation/`, a directory containing detailed class and method documentation
 - `main.cpp`, for users to write their code
 - `tests.cpp`, containing pre-built tests of network functionality